CarrotHuerta/schedule-for-google-meet/README.md

 3. Click on Google Meet links to join virtual class sessions.
 4. Toggle light/dark mode by clicking the toggle button in the navigation bar.

-## Contributing

-Contributions are welcome!
-If you'd like to contribute to the project, you can follow these steps:

-1. Fork the repository to your GitHub account.
-2. Create a new branch for your changes.
-3. Make your modifications and improvements.
-4. Commit and push your changes to your forked repository.
-5. Create a pull request to submit your changes for review.